-Diane Amin, PA-C, earned an undergraduate degree in psychology in 1983.
+Diane Amin, PA-C, earned her bachelor’s degree in psychology in 1983 from Towson University and her Physician Assistant degree from PA program at CCBC-Essex.
 She began her career at Johns Hopkins Bayview Medical Center just after completing physician assistant training in 1987.
-She feels that her colleagues are an extended family.
-"We have shared our lives together, good and bad."

-A native to Baltimore, Maryland, Jennifer Kennedy, PA-C, MS, earned an undergraduate degree in kinesiology at the University of Maryland, College Park.
-She then went on to graduate with a master's in physician assistant sciences from the Towson/Essex PA Program in 2009.
-She joined the Johns Hopkins Bayview pediatric hospitalist group in 2010.
+A native of Baltimore, Maryland, Jennifer Kennedy, PA-C, MS, earned a bachelor’s degree in kinesiology at the University of Maryland, College Park.
+She earned a master's in physician assistant sciences from the Towson/Essex PA Program in 2009, joining the Johns Hopkins Bayview pediatric hospitalist group in 2010.

 Jennifer works in the newborn nursery, pediatric inpatient floor and pediatric emergency department.
-In 2012, she received several awards for notifying the Baltimore City Health Department about an unapproved/unregulated medication that several of her patients were using, called Baczol.
-This medication was being sold in several of the local hispanic convenience stores, and was being marketed as an over-the-counter cold medicine for children.
-In regard to her work on this, she received a Chesapeake Gateway Chamber of Commerce Hometown Hero Award, an FDA Department of Health and Human Services Leveraging/Collaboration Award, a Johns Hopkins Bayview Patient Safety Star Award and a personal letter of recognition from Governor Martin O'Malley.
+In 2012, she received several awards for patient safety for notifying the Baltimore City Health Department about an unapproved/unregulated medication that several of her patients were using, called Baczol.

 Lisa McHargue, CRNP, began nursing in high school as a licensed practical nurse.
 She earned a nursing degree, as well as neonatal nurse practitioner certification at Georgetown University.
 She completed a master's degree at University of Maryland in 1998.